-Financial Performance Criteria Meets Partially Meets Does Not Meet Food Service - - = C. Free a nd reduced lunch applications are current and on file. Х d.
-Proced lures are in place to ensure that storage and handling of foods are appropriate to sanitation rds. Х e. ce of a food service program that ensures nutritious meals for students.
-(Non NSLP schools). Х f.
-Foods ervice facilities are clean, operational, and well maintained. Х Financial Operations - = a.
-Evidence of an established budget planning process.
-Provide a copy of procedures or provide a V ation narrative of the budget process. Х ara b.
-Evidence that estimates are reasonably accurate Х t Prep c.
-Evidence that budget has been approved by Governing Board and is monitored regularly to safeguard finances.
-Copy of minutes for the last three (3) years. Х Budget Preparation d.
+Organizational/Financial Performance Criteria Meets Partially Meets Does Not Meet Food Service d.
+Evid ence of a food service program that ensures nutritious meals for students.
+(Non NSLP schools).
+N/A e.
+Food d service facilities are clean, operational, and well maintained.
+N/A , Budget Preparation a.
+Financial Operations Evidence of an established budget planning process.
+Provide a copy of procedures or provide a narrative of the budget process. Х b.
+Evidence that estimates are reasonably accurate.
+Recommendation: Ensure that the school works within the budget or amend budget to accommodate for line items over budget. Х C. Evidence that budget has been approved by Governing Board and is monitored regularly to safeguard finances.
+Copy of minutes for the last three (3) years. Х ğ d.
 Evidence that RedBook is being used.
-(Copy of chart of accounts) Х e.
+(Copy of chart of accounts) Х 盈 e.
 Evidence of original budgets for the last three (3) years.
 (Actual or copies.) . Х a.
 Evidence of fiscal accounting system for various funds - General, Special Revenue, Capital Outlay. Х b.
 Evidence that expenditures do not exceed available resources in each fund.
-(Maintain adequate cash flow to meet salary and benefits requirements.)
-(Maintain an adequate fund balance.)
-Recommendation: Maintain an adequate fund balance. Х C. Evidence that monthly financial statements and budget amendments are filed timely with the District.
+Recommendation: Ensure that the school continues to review expenses to avoid ending in deficit and exceeding budgeted line items.
+Currently, the school is working to decrease the deficit fund balance. х c.
+Evidence that monthly financial statements and budget amendments are filed timely with the District.
 (Copies for the last three (3) years) Х d.
 Evidence that annual audit is consistent with GASB 34 requirements and submitted by the required date. Х ting e.
 Evidence that the internal auditor conducts an interview with the principal to report any findings.
-A report is then submitted to the Governing Board, the District, and DOE within 14 working days after the interview with the auditor. Х l n f.
-Evidence that the Annual Report includes documentation of charter school's financial status. Х al Accounting g.
+A report is then submitted to the Governing Board, the District, and DOE within 14 working days after the interview with the auditor. Х Z f.
+Evidence that the Annual Report includes documentation of charter school's financial status. Х S g.
 Evidence of financial accounting policies and procedures.
-X h.
-Evidence that capital projects allocations are expended in accordance with approved plan. Х Financia Established system of accounting for fixed assets in accordance with Rules of the State Chief Financial Officer. Х ᇤ j.
-Evidence of a property inventory, records, and asset tags for the last three (3) years. Х k.
+(Copy of and access to procedures manual) Х Ă h.
+Evidence that capital projects allocations are expended in accordance with approved plan. Х ancial Accounting i.
+Established system of accounting for fixed assets in accordance with Rules of the State Chief Financial Officer.
+(Provide a copy of procedures or provide a narrative of the fixed asset accounting process.) Х ᇤ j.
+Evidence of a property inventory, records, and asset tags for the last three (3) years.
+(Copy of inventory procedures.). Х k.
 Evidence of internal controls and proof of Governing Board approval.
-(Provide minutes.) Х I. Evidence of payroll warrants or register for the (3) years.
-(Actual or copies for 3 years.) Х m. three (3) years. Х n.
+(Provide minutes.) Χ I. Evidence of payroll warrants or register for the (3) years.
+(Actual or copies for 3 years.) Χ m.
+Evidence of Quarterly Federal Payroll Tax Returns (form 941) or proof of payroll taxes paid the last three (3) years. Х n.
 Evidence of accounts payable register to include cancelled checks, bank statements and credit card statements for the last three (3) years.
 (Actual or copies for 3 years) Met financial obligations to all vendors.
 (Actual or copies of all invoices.) Х 0.
 Evidence of payments and receipts for Teacher Lead Funds.
-(Actual or copies for 3 years.)
-Recommendation: Collect and maintain accurate records of receipts. Х nting a.
+(Actual or copies for 3 years.) Х Grants Accounting a.
 Established grant accounting procedures.
-(Copy of or access to procedures manual.) x Grants Accounting b.
+(Copy of or access to procedures manual.) х b.
 Evidence that grant files are adequately maintained.
 (Access to grant files.)
-If applicable. х Grant c.
+If applicable.
+X c.
 Evidence that grant files are maintained three (3) years after the grant period ends. х